We earn a commission for products purchased through some links in this article.

 Puppet shows are mostly aimed at younger parties, and for those, they work like a dream – there won’t be a peep for the assigned time slot, leaving you free to set up the buffet or wrap the pass the parcel.
 Punch and Judy is a classic, but there’s plenty of other, really creative versions on offer, so a unique idea that they’ve never seen before might be the way to go!

-Temporary tattoos are popular with boys and girls, and airbrush artists can generally accomodate all tastes, whether they want a bold tribal armband or a sparkly shoulder butterfly.
+Temporary tattoos are popular with boys and girls, and airbrush artists can generally accommodate all tastes, whether they want a bold tribal armband or a sparkly shoulder butterfly.
 You could also ask them whether they can come up with designs that tie in to your party theme – for instance, every good pirate needs a mean-looking skull…

 This only really works if your assembled group has relatively long hair (sorry, boys with buzzcuts), but we’ve found that although it’s time consuming, teenage girls in particular love the results.
 Warning: only book if you’re prepared to be asked to recreate the elaborate weavings on a school morning, because it.
 Will.
 Happen.